Search notes:

 }

-Github repository temp-AutoHotKey, path: /array.ahk2
+Github repository temp-AutoHotKey, path: /array.ahk

 Associative Arrays (Dictionaris, Hashes)

-someDictionary := {
+someDictionary := Map(

-'greeting' : 'Hello world',
+'greeting', 'Hello world',

-'fruit' : 'apple' ,
+'fruit' , 'apple' ,

 }

-Github repository temp-AutoHotKey, path: /dictionary.ahk2
+Github repository temp-AutoHotKey, path: /dictionary.ahk

 Checking if a key exists